 EAA’s(Essential Amino Acids) are amino acids that the human body cannot make on its own, therefore they must be supplied through one’s diet.
 In one of my previous posts on maximizing recovery I highlighted the importance of supplementing with BCAA’s(Branched Chain Amino Acids), which are three of the nine known essential aminos.
 For those of us who exercise/weight train, or are contemplating weight training, an in depth knowledge of all amino acids and their functions is important.
 [Read more…] about Essential Amino Acids

 Many of us have questions regarding weight training, exercise in general.
 Hopefully a few misconceptions are dispelled with the following: [Read more…] about FAQ(Frequently Asked Questions)

 “There’s nothing, absolutely nothing, that can take the place of experience… I’m not putting out this information to entertain, but to inform.”
 Leroy Colbert

 “Everyone has their views concerning what beneficial weight training exercises to do and what supplements to take…” A popular statement I often hear when conversing with people.
 Nothing wrong with having views, just make sure that those views are backed by sound science and practical experience.
 [Read more…] about The value of experience

 Is Type 2 Diabetes reversible?
-YES, according to many sound clinical studies, one in particular by Newcastle University and Glasgow University.
+YES, according to many registered dieticians, certified diabetes educators, personal testimonials, and sound clinical studies, one in particular by Newcastle University and Glasgow University.
 As many people are aware, Type 2 Diabetes is referred to as a ‘lifestyle disease.’
-That’s because diabetes is brought on mostly by one’s lifestyle, which almost always involves a sedentary one with poor nutrition.
-Continue reading Preventing and Reversing Type 2 Diabetes
+That’s because Type 2 Diabetes is brought on mostly by one’s lifestyle, which almost always involves a sedentary one with poor nutrition.
+[Read more…] about Preventing and Reversing Type 2 Diabetes